Relaticle/flowforge/README.md

 ### 2. Include CSS Assets

 > [!IMPORTANT]
-> If you have not set up a custom theme and are using Filament Panels follow the instructions in the [Filament Docs](https://filamentphp.com/docs/4.x/styling/overview#creating-a-custom-theme) first.
+> If you have not set up a custom theme and are using Filament Panels, follow the instructions in the [Filament Docs](https://filamentphp.com/docs/4.x/styling/overview#creating-a-custom-theme) first.

-After setting up a custom theme add the plugin's views to your theme css file.
+After setting up a custom theme, add the plugin's views to your theme's CSS file.

 ```css
 /* In your main CSS file (e.g., resources/css/app.css) */